This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Data standards

-Classifications of ethnic group based on the 2001 Census are included in the Scottish Health and social care data dictionary.
-Note that this has been superseded by the new ethnicity classification introduced for official statistics in Scotland.
+Classifications of ethnic group use the new ethnicity classification introduced for official statistics in Scotland.

 As described in our Policy page on ethnic minorities the Scottish Migrant and Ethnic Health Research Strategy group (SMEHRS) provides an overview of Scottish research and a set of research priorities in this area.